Teo44/OpenRoutePlanner/documentation/testing.md

 In these tests 50 paths in 50 random graphs were searched, all with 4 arcs per node, node count increasing from 1000 to 10 000 and timeout limit of 5 seconds.
 IDA* was again orders of magnitude slower, and thus represented in its own graph.
-It also failed a signigant portion of the searches, which is also visualised below.
+It also failed a significant portion of the searches, which is also visualised below.

 | Dijkstra's and A* total times | IDA* total times |
 | --- | --- |